JuliaLang/www.julialang.org/legal/data/index.md

 Being able to answer these kinds of questions helps to improve the Julia experience for everyone.
 For example, if most users upgrade Julia as soon as possible, we should consider making more frequent Julia releases, whereas if most users only upgrade every six months or longer, then we might want to consider making less frequent releases and spend our limited time and energy on other aspects of development.

-It's worth noting that *"how many Julia users are there?"* is the first question asked by organizations of all kinds—commercial, philanthropic and governmental—when they are considering investing in Julia, whether by giving grants to support open source work, sponsoring JuliaCon, or adopting the language for development of their own software systems.
+It's worth noting that *"How many Julia users are there?"* is the first question asked by organizations of all kinds—commercial, philanthropic and governmental—when they are considering investing in Julia, whether by giving grants to support open source work, sponsoring JuliaCon, or adopting the language for development of their own software systems.
+Being able to reliably and concretely answer this question is essential for promoting the development of the language and its ecosystem.

 ### Project Hash